thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 10:00AM on 10 December 2025 or as the situation changes.

-- Flood alert: Severn Estuary at Severn Beach
+- Warning no longer in force: Severn Estuary at Severn Beach
-- High tides, strong winds and large waves this morning may lead to flooding.
-Flooding is possible from 9AM to 11AM on 09 December 2025.
-Areas most at risk include the Severn Estuary at Severn Beach including New Passage and Pilning.
-The detailed tidal forecast for those who use it is for a peak level at Avonmouth of 6.6m AODN at 10:00AM on 09 December 2025 (mAODN is height above average sea level.)
-Flooding is possible for up to an hour either side of peak tide due to forecast Force 7 southerly winds.
-After the morning high tide, the weather is more settled, and no further flooding is expected.
+- There is no longer a threat of flooding, though standing water and debris may still remain.
+The previous tide of concern has now passed,  the weather is more settled and no flooding is expected.
-We are closely monitoring the situation and checking flood defences.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Take care and avoid walking, cycling or driving through flood water and avoid coastal roads, which may be flooded.
-This message will be updated by 3:00PM on 09 December 2025 or as the situation changes.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.

 <!-- flood_marker ends -->